joeldipops/TransferBoy/docs/TransferPakUsage.md

 Here are the values involved

 * *0x00* Mode 0?
-After changing to ode 0, The first time you read from 0xB000, it will return *0x84* Subsequent times, it will return *0x80*
+After changing to mode 0, The first time you read from 0xB000, it will return *0x84* Subsequent times, it will return *0x80*

 * *0x01* Mode 1?